IsacKun220/com1001/FAQ.md

 answers is an important skill that will be invaluable in the rest of your degree, and also your future career.
 So start to develop it now!

-### Finding Your Own Answers
+### Finding Your Own Answers: Some Tups

-Here are some tips.

 1. *Check the lecture slides*.
+Seems obvious.
+But you'd be surprised how many questions we get that are answered by a lecture slide that covered what you wanted to know.
 There may be a slide or an example that you missed that already explains something you wanted to know about or demonstrates some code similar to what you want to do.
+Look there first.

 2. *Check the FAQs* (including this one).
 For questions about the assignment, check the [Assignment